Allex-Nik/gsc/README.md

 1. Building our own collision detection: This was done using our loop to check whether the shape coordinates of each object were inside or on the edge of one another (as was in the Assignment 1 for Programming).
 However, this approach proved to be inefficient and didn't scale well.
 So we had to redo it when we were adding sprites.

 2. Using .awt shapes such as Rectangle and Ellipse2D: After research, we came across the Shapes in .awt, which have the perfect method for collision detection, which was .intersects().
 We then implemented Rectangle onto Aliens and the Space Ship and Ellipse2D onto Debris.
-[Include an image of bounds]

 _**Though one challenge arose**_: the Rectangle shape didn't fit the shape of the spaceship perfectly.
 We tried to fix this by using the Polygon shape specifying 3 points of the triangular shape of the spaceship, but it created a lot of issues.
-[Include an image of the bounds of the spaceship]
 So, in the end, we decided to just leave the collision bounds highlighted for the spaceship so that the user can tell where it is.

 Implementation of this feature can be found in Debris.java, SpaceShip.java, Projectile.java, Alien.java, and MainGameScreen.java.